 How to Make Instant Pot Red Lentil Chili

-- While the recipe doesn’t even require you to saute the onions, garlic and peppers first, I put my pressure cooker on sauté and did.
+- The recipe doesn’t require you to saute the onions, garlic and peppers, but I chose to in the pressure cooker on sauté mode.

 - As they caramelized and softened, I gathered my other ingredients – the walnuts, lentils, seasonings, and stock.